ScriptShare-net/SSCore/README.md

 # SS Framework
-A lightweight, LUA based framework designed for optimisation and backwards compatibility with both ESX & QBCore.
+A lightweight, LUA based framework designed with optimisation in mind and offers backwards compatibility with both ESX & QBCore.

 # Author
 Created By [Jones](google.com) & [Hayden](google.com)